 Best known is the RIAA-recommendation of 1928 that features a double staircase-shaped response at three distinct frequencies of 50Hz, 500Hz and 2120Hz.
 A fourth frequency was added to the RIAA-IEC in 1963, forming a 20Hz subsonic filter.

-Neumann, a german cutterhead manufacturer introduced another frequency of 50kHz which takes account for the practical behaviour of the cutterheads.
+Neumann, a german cutterhead manufacturer introduced another frequency of 50kHz which limits the power fed into the cutterheads to safe levels.

-In the end while mastering the recording engineer works with numerous equalizers and effects.
+In the end, while the mastering the recording engineer works with numerous equalizers and effects anyway.
 If for example the groove distances needed to be reduced, as it is the sometimes the case with long movements of classical pieces, the recording engineer could lower the bass volume.
 Even with a perfect RIAA playback equalization such records would sound thin and shy of bass.
 Essentially every phono preamp or preamp required a compensation control knob for just this situation.